 Magic mirror (makyo)

-Bronze mirrors are known as magic mirrors, or makyo.
+Some bronze mirrors are known as magic mirrors, or makyo.
 One side is brightly polished, while an embossed design decorates the reverse side.
 When light is directed onto the face of the mirror and reflected its flat surface, an image featured on its back magically appears.

 Yamamoto Shinji, or Oryu, the third generation, grandfather of Akihisa found the method to create Christian magic mirrors in 1974.
 The term “magic mirror” refers to a mirror that projects the design applied to its back in its reflected light.
 In Japan, they began appearing in historical documents around the middle of the Edo period.
 In particular, the Christian magic mirrors were used by Christians who endured persecution for their forbidden faith under the regime of the Edo period.
 At first glance, they look like normal mirrors but when it is exposed to a strong light, they project images such as Christ on the cross or Virgin Mary in the reflection, so that they could be used for hidden worship.